 They’re soft on the inside with a pleasantly crisp edge.

-Definitely this year's fall favorite sweet!
+Definitely this year's fall favorite treat!

 How to make vegan pumpkin oatmeal cookies